AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Unstoppable

 The Bounty Hunter is assigned a target as the start of the game.
 Alternatively, the Bounty Hunter can request a target from someone.
 That someone must pick a target with the next two rounds, or else they will become the Bounty Hunter's target instead.
 Every meeting, the Bounty Hunter is given clue to who their target might be.
 They do not know who the target is and must find them via a series of clues and limited guesses.
-Upon finding their target within the set amount of guesses, the guess button becomes a kill button.
+Upon finding their target within the set number of guesses, the guess button becomes a kill button.
 The Bounty Hunter's target always knows that there is a bounty on their head.
 If the Bounty Hunter is unable to find their target within the number of guesses or their target dies not by the Bounty Hunter's hands, the Bounty Hunter becomes a Troll.
 The target has a red Θ next to their names.

 **Game Options**